-The most common response we hear at Ali Safavi Real Estate from tenants is, “why would anyone not want rent control?”
+The most common response from tenants is, “why would anyone not want rent control?”
 The answer is simple – it keeps prices artificially low.
 Think of it this way: Say Ali Safavi Real Estate invested in an apartment building in a seedy part of Los Angeles.
 We got the building for relatively cheap given the area, however we’re investing with the long-term hope that the neighborhood will get better over time.
 Ten years goes by and the former bad neighborhood is now the trendy new hot spot.
 Does Ali Safavi Real Estate get to benefit from investing early?
 No, because of rent control we’re unable to raise prices to reflect the new boom.
 Our tenants are paying the least even though we were one of the first to break ground.
 Thus, there is less incentive to make changes and improvements to the building, causing this once promising property to turn into the dilapidated building on the block.

 Another potential downside is the length of lease.
 People in rent controlled buildings have a tendency to stay in their apartment for decades longer than a typical tenant.
 This perpetuates the housing shortage due to the fact there’s no motivation for tenants to upgrade or invest in a home because their rent is so artificially low compared to the rest of the city.